 Unlike the Black Rack, the Battle Bones aren’t painted with black concealment.
 They also lose points for not coming with instructions.
 They aren’t quite as compact either, but you can still easily pack them.

 Where the Battle Bones win out is their surface texture.
-Designed to mimic real antlers, this increases the quality of the sound.
+Designed to mimic the real thing, this increases the quality of the sound.
 They also feature knuckle protection.
-If you plan to use rattling antlers a lot during the rut this season, this could save you some serious knuckle pain.
+If you plan to use these a lot during the rut this season, this could save you some serious knuckle pain.